Cloudogu Logo

 The Beginning

 The concept and development of open source systems already started in the late 1960s and early 1970s.
-The intention was to make operating systems and applications more independent from their particular hardware platform or vendor.
+The intention was to make operating systems and applications more independent from their particular hardware platform or vendor and hence prevent vendor lock-in.
 Most people associate the term “open source software” (OSS) with the name “Linux”, which was released in 1991, although it was not one of the first projects.
 “Unix”, the inspiration of Linux, was already developed in 1969.

 But what makes a software project an open source software project?
 Well, it has to show the following characteristics (source):